-Founded in 2017, the All Party Parliamentary Group (APPG) for Psychology is a cross-party group of members of parliament from both the commons and the lords.
+Founded in 2017, the All Party Parliamentary Group (APPG) on Psychology is a cross-party group of members of parliament from both the commons and the lords.

 Its focus is on raising awareness amongst parliamentarians and policymakers of the importance and relevance of psychology, combining research and best practice briefings to ensure that MPs have access to a psychological, evidence-based approach to policy development.

-The British Psychological Society (BPS) provides the Secretariat to the All Party Parliamentary Group for Psychology
+The British Psychological Society (BPS) provides the Secretariat to the All Party Parliamentary Group on Psychology

 The BPS is the learned and professional body for psychologists in the United Kingdom.
 The Society is a registered charity and has over 50,000 members.